ferortega/cf4j/readme.md

 The `cf4j.model` package includes the implementations of model based CF methods.
 In this version, we have included the following matrix factorization based CF implementations:

 * Hernando, A., Bobadilla, J., &amp; Ortega, F. (2016).
 A non negative matrix factorization for collaborative filtering recommender systems on a Bayesian probabilistic model.
-Knowledge-Based Systems, 97, 188-202 (`NNMF` class).
+Knowledge-Based Systems, 97, 188-202 (`Bmf` class).
 * Koren, Y., Bell, R., &amp; Volinsky, C. (2009).
 Matrix factorization techniques for recommender systems.
-Computer, (8), 30-37 (`PMF` class).
+Computer, 42 (8), 30-37 (`Pmf` class).

 Other models will be easily added into this package.

-The `cf4j.knn` package contains all the required clases to compute recommendations using memory based CF. It includes both user-to-user (`cf4j.knn.userToUser` package) and item-to-item (`cf4j.knn.itemToItem` package) approaches.
+The `cf4j.knn` package contains all the required classes to compute recommendations using memory based CF. It includes both user-to-user (`cf4j.knn.userToUser` package) and item-to-item (`cf4j.knn.itemToItem` package) approaches.
 Memory based CF algorithm is defined as:

 1. Compute similarity between each pair of users.
 2. Find the k users most similar to the active one (k nearest neighbors)